Osaym/ikhlasrealty.com/README.md

 # IkhlasRealty.com

+### Introduction
-Realtor website created for realtor Ikhlas Hussain
+IkhlasRealty.com is a website created for Realtor Ikhlas Hussain from Massachusetts in HTML, CSS and JavaScript.

+This website also utilizes the Tailwind framework.

+### NEXT STEPS
+* Create Mortgage Calculator
+* Fix NavBar, add Mortgage Calculator